How to Play with Feeling

 “Practice?”

-“Just get really into it man.”
+“Just get really into it, man.”

-While the above two comments are correct, lets dive a bit deeper.
+While the above two comments are correct, let’s dive a bit deeper by taking a look at an example piece played on the ukulele.

 Melody A

-Click below to listen to Melody A:
+Press play to listen to Melody A:

 Melody B

-Click below to listen to Melody B:
+Press play to listen to Melody B:

-Melody A vs Melody B
+Melody A vs. Melody B

 Article by: Andrew Hardel